 Toronto Life is the destination for people who care about Toronto, the country’s most vibrant city, and want to get the most out of it.
 We provide insight into the personalities and events that shape the landscape, and help readers make smart choices about everything from restaurants and shopping to real estate and culture.
 Through in-depth reporting, intelligent analysis and quality writing, Toronto Life offers an exciting, essential and entertaining guide to life in Toronto.

 You can subscribe to Toronto Life here to get it delivered to your door every month.
 If you’re an existing subscriber and would like to change your address, adjust your email preferences or check the status of your account, you can manage your account here.
 To place a gift order, click here.
 For any other questions, please contact the circulation department at email@example.com or at 416-364-4433, and provide detailed information—including your postal code if you are an existing subscriber—so that we can best assist you.
 Up to three years of back issues are available here.

-To sign up for any of our free newsletters, click here; to unsubscribe, go here.
-Or, you can write to us by mail at: Toronto Life Email Preferences, 111 Queen St. E., Suite 320, Toronto, Ont.
+To sign up for any of our free newsletters, click here.
+To unsubscribe from any of them, click the Unsubscribe link at the bottom of the latest email you have received, or, you can write to us by mail at: Toronto Life Email Preferences, 111 Queen St. E., Suite 320, Toronto, Ont.
 M5C 1S2.